ioBroker/create-adapter/README.md

 * `npm run watch` keeps compiling incremental changes after a fresh build.
 * `src/templates` contains a bunch of templates, which are basically TypeScript files exporting a single method:
   * This method accepts an object with the user's answers and returns a `string` or `Promise<string>` containing the output file.
-  * Setting the `customPath` property of that method allows you to override the output path of the file, either constant or depending on the user's answers (function).
+  * The last extension (`.ts`) is removed when creating the output file.
+Setting the `customPath` property of the template method allows you to override the output path of the file, either a constant or depending on the user's answers (function).
   * The outputted files are automatically formatted to have the correct indentation and multiple empty lines are removed.
 If you don't want this, set `noReformat` to true.

 * Publishing requires the `--access public` option.